jingwenzhang1118/jingwenzhang1118/research.md

 <hr>

 ## Charitable CEOs
 <div class="headline">Do charitable CEOs that take positions in charities care more about their employees and deliver better ESG performance?
-After analyzing extensive CEO and firm data, 1M+ records of employee reviews and coroproate donation data collected through web-scrapping, this study shows that the answer is <strong>YES.
+After analyzing extensive CEO and firm data, 1M+ records of employee reviews and coroproate donation data collected through web-scrapping, this study shows that the answer is YES.
 </div>

 <p></p>